Combating Ageism in Health Care

 Advertising & Editorial Disclosure

-Ageism is a widespread but underestimated prejudice that considerably impacts health care delivery.
+Ageism is widespread but underestimated prejudice that considerably impacts health care delivery.
 Whether overt or implicit, age discrimination compromises health care by resulting in under or over-treatment.
-Furthermore, a 2020 study found that ageism against older individuals imposes a $63 billion annual burden on the health care system.
+A 2020 study found that ageism against older adults imposes a $63 billion annual burden on the health care system.

 Fighting ageism is at the core of promoting an equitable, compassionate health care system.
 If you're an older adult experiencing ageism in health care, recognizing and knowing how to combat it can help you protect your rights.